From emergency notices to can't miss messages, text alerts are a great way to send updates your audience will actually read.

 In addition to saving you character space, shortened URLs can also be used to track click behavior.
 In the case above, maybe you want to make sure everyone reads the text announcement.
 You could actually schedule a follow-up message to send to a new, segmented audience of people who did not click on the link and remind them to check the update.

-In the example above, you may have all parents’ cellphone numbers at the school, but they haven’t given you express permission to send them text messages.
+For example, as a school you may have all parents’ cell phone numbers, but they haven’t given you express permission to send them text messages.
 In the case of an emergency situation like the message above, you are allowed to upload your contacts and text them the information regardless.

 💡SimpleTexting Tip: Please note that this advice is for informational purposes only and is neither intended as nor should be substituted for consultation with appropriate legal counsel and/or your organization’s regulatory compliance team.